-We understand that buying a car can be confusing since there’s so much to think about, so we’ve put together this handy guide to give you all the information you’ll need, with the help of Richard Cooper from Drive Learn Achieve driving school in Cardiff.
+We understand that buying a car can be confusing since there’s so much to think about, so we’ve put together this handy guide to give you all the information you’ll need.

 Where to buy a car

-The options to buy a car are endless – particularly with so many available online, but we talked to Richard about two of the more traditional options – car dealerships and private purchases.
+The options to buy a car are endless – particularly with so many available online.
+The two most traditional options are car dealerships and private purchases.

 Here’s what to consider when deciding where to buy your car.